 Sunbeam has started approving carers much quicker without compromising on the quality or assessment and checks so they are ready to help children in need.
 Sunbeam Fostering is actively recruiting foster carers from diverse backgrounds to help children in need.
-We have introduced a fast-track assessment to approve foster carers within 2 months’ time.
+We have introduced a fast-track assessment to approve foster carers within 2 months.
 During a fast track assessment we are doing many things at the same time whilst still incorporating the same rigorous safety checks.
 We have created a faster way of getting certain people approved as foster carers within 2 months (from the day their assessment starts).

 What is fast track assessment?

-The fast-track assessment process means prospective foster carers can be approved more quickly, whilst meeting all our high-quality checks, assessments and support from our team.
+The fast-track assessment process means prospective foster carers can be approved more quickly, whilst meeting all our high-quality checks, assessments and support from our professional team.

 The requirements and process to becoming a foster carer remain the same which include visits, all checks, assessments, panel etc. The only difference is that the speed of the process for our prospective foster carers is done much quicker.

 How has the application stage been made quicker?

 At Sunbeam Fostering Agency, we have a high standard of quality and care to all our applicants and foster carers.
 With the fast-tracking assessment, we have not cut any corners.
 The process is still the exact same but much faster, meaning that we can match you to children and young people and you can begin to change children and young people’s lives for the better.

 - Our fast-tracking system is designed for people who have a lot of free time and can spend time meeting the assessment requirements and process